ug-gMary/Pipeline_test/README.md

 # Pipeline_test
-This repo is for testing Github Actions to create AWS resource
+This repo is for testing Github Actions with pipelines